petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-3-breaking-changes.md

 #### What changed?

-The legacy metal+soy `liferay.frontend.ProgressBar` component, used as a temporary bridge for legacy behaviour, was removed.
+The legacy metal+soy `liferay.frontend.ProgressBar` component, used as a temporary bridge for legacy behavior, was removed.

 #### Who is affected?